The Liar Princess and the Blind Prince: Plot

-Every night, on a tall cliff deep within a monster-filled forest, a large wolf monster would sing to the night sky.
-Her beautiful voice soon attracted the attention of a young prince from the kingdom surrounded by the forest, who began to journey to the forest every night to listen to her.
-Initially wary of the human, the Wolf began to enjoy the prince's admiration for her music, but feared letting the prince discover what she truly was and would run off before he could see her.
-One night, the Prince climbed up the cliff to see the owner of the lovely voice and the Wolf, caught off guard by the prince's actions, accidentally blinded him when she impulsively tried to cover his eyes.
-In fear, the prince stumbled backwards and fell off the cliff despite the Wolf's attempts to rescue him.
-After being saved by a guard, drawn over by the commotion, the Prince is imprisoned by his parents as his wound shamed their family.
+Every night, on a tall cliff deep within a monster-filled forest, a large wolf creature sings to the night sky.
+Her beautiful voice soon attracts the attention of a young prince from the kingdom surrounded by the forest, who begins visiting the forest every night to listen to her.
+Initially wary of the human, the wolf begins to enjoy the prince's attention, but is afraid of letting the prince see her monstrous form.
+One night, the prince climbs up the cliff to see her and the wolf accidentally blinds him when she impulsively tries to cover his eyes, causing him to fall off the cliff despite her attempts to rescue him.
+After being saved by a guard, the prince is imprisoned by his parents, who view his wound as shameful.

-A few days later, the wolf sneaked into the castle upon learning of this and feeling guilty over the prince's misfortune.
-Telling the prince that she is a princess from a neighboring kingdom, the Wolf decides to take the prince to visit the Witch of the Forest; a mystical being who can grant wishes for a price.
-But realizing she cannot take him as she is, the Wolf seeks out the Witch and offers her singing voice for human form.
-The Witch accepts, giving the Wolf the ability to freely transform into a princess yet warned her that the spell would be negated under moonlight.
-Returning to the castle and freeing the Prince, the Wolf (assuming the form of the Princess) begins her long quest to guide him to the Witch in order to wish for his eyes to be healed.
+A few days later, feeling guilty, the wolf sneaks into the castle and tells the prince that she is a princess from a neighboring kingdom, and decides to take the prince to visit the Witch of the Forest.
+Realizing she cannot take him as she is, the wolf seeks out the Witch, a mystical being who can grant wishes for a price, and offers her singing voice for a human form.
+The Witch accepts, allowing the wolf to transform into a princess, although the spell is negated under moonlight.
+Returning to the castle and freeing the prince, the wolf (assuming the form of the princess) begins a quest to guide him to the Witch in order to wish for his eyes to be healed.